jhwaffles/basicNLP/README.md

 # Classification

 Once the list of preprocessed reviews are in vector representation which we call the word matrix, we are ready to train models to perform classification.
-The dimensions of the word matrix are $m$ x $n$ where $m$ are individual reviews and $n$ are the extracted features.
+The dimensions of the word matrix are *m* x *n* where $m$ are individual reviews and *n* are the extracted features.

 ## Classification Model Comparison